robfinch/Qupls/README.md

 There is a bit (V) in the instruction to select either a vector or scalar register.

 ### Sign Control
-Each instruction operand may have a sign-control bit associated with it depending on the instruction.
+Each instruction source operand may have a sign-control bit associated with it depending on the instruction.
-The sign of the operand may be negated or complemented when this bit is set.
+The sign of the source operand may be negated or complemented when this bit is set.
 This is a simple enhancement of the instruction set which allows many more instructions without adding opcodes.
-For instance, a NAND operation is just and AND operation with the target register complement bit set.

 ### Dual Operation Instructions
 Many register-register operate instructions support dual operations on the registers.